svoisen/sean.voisen.org/_posts/2024-09-13-wendell-berry-writing-without-a-computer.md

 ---
-title: Wendell Berry on the value and pleasures of writing without a computer
+title: Wendell Berry on the benefits of writing without a computer
 description: Thoughts on what we lose when we default to crafting our words in a purely digital medium.
 category: marginalia
 image_prefix: wendell_berry_writing